 Additionally, the narrator claims that teacher-in-Space payload specialist Sharon Christa McAuliffe is currently a “Syracuse law professor.”

 Mission commander Francis R. (Dick) Scobee currently goes by the name “Dick Scobee” and is the “C.E.O. of Cows and Trees Ltd.,” the YouTuber explains before pointing out that mission specialist Judith A. Resnik is also alive and is a “professor at Yale Law.”

 And what are the chances of mission specialist Ronald E. McNair also having a twin brother?
-Well, he does!
-And according to the YouTuber, McNair is “claiming to be his identical twin brother” and may still be alive!
+Well, according to the report, he does.
+The YouTuber also asserts McNair is “claiming to be his identical twin brother” and may still be alive.

 Has NASA been lying to us?

 Did NASA lie to us about the 1986 #SpaceShuttle Challenger explosion?